 - a copy of the sale and purchase agreement for the property you are purchasing (this should clearly show you as the purchaser)

-- evidence of KiwiSaver or complying superannuation fund membership (if you have been a member of PSS for less than 3 years).
+- evidence of membership of a KiwiSaver scheme or complying superannuation fund (if you have been a member of PSS for less than 3 years).

 Previous home owners

-From 1 March 2019, you may make a withdrawal to purchase a home as a previous home owner if your financial position in terms of assets and liabilities is what would be expected of a person who has never owned a home.
-We have adopted the Housing New Zealand criteria for eligibility under this category.
-Again, this creates consistency with benefits available under the KiwiSaver Act.
+You may make a withdrawal to purchase a home as a previous home owner if your financial position in terms of assets and liabilities is what would be expected of a person who has never owned a home.
+The application process is the same as for a first-home withdrawal with the following additional step.

-- Money in bank accounts (including fixed and term deposits).
+- Money in bank accounts (including term deposits)

 - Any money paid to or held by the real estate agent or solicitor as a deposit on a home.